-For most student loans, both federal and private, you usually get a six-month grace period before you have to start repaying.
-Some loans, like Federal Perkins Loans and certain private student loans, might give you up to nine months.
-To know exactly how long your grace period is, make sure to check the terms and conditions of your loan.
+Most student loans, whether federal or private, give you a six-month break before payments start.
+Some, like Federal Perkins Loans or certain private loans, might even give you nine months.
+To know for sure, double-check your loan’s terms and conditions!

 Your grace period is a great time to start putting together a student loan repayment plan that works for you.
 Your repayment options, and when repayment begins will vary depending on the types of student loans you have.